-The mpressor 500 solves these problems by using an analog dynamic variant that combines the benefits of both VU meters and LED chains.
+The alpha compressor solves these problems by using an analog dynamic variant that combines the benefits of both VU meters and LED chains.
 This meter is based on LEDs, too, but a special circuit design makes it possible to show intermediate values by modulating the brightness of the LEDs.

 This means a true analog way of showing the operation of the compressor: very fast, but with smooth transitions.
 The user gets an important tool for precise gain reduction monitoring – finally the relationship between acoustic and visual perception feels just right.